 Georgetown is a very small city located in the state of Illinois.
-With a population of 3,059 people and just one neighborhood, Georgetown is the 465th largest community in Illinois.
-Georgetown has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 3,026 people and just one neighborhood, Georgetown is the 465th largest community in Illinois.
+Much of the housing stock in Georgetown was built prior to World War II, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Georgetown is generally considered to be a blue-collar town.
-46.67% of the Georgetown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Georgetown is a blue-collar town, with 46.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Georgetown is a city of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Georgetown who work in sales jobs (17.35%), office and administrative support (12.24%), and teaching (9.12%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.90% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small city, Georgetown does not have a public transit system used by locals to get to and from work.
+Georgetown is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Georgetown are slightly less educated than the national average of 21.84% for the average city or town: 14.05% of adults in Georgetown have a bachelor's degree or advanced degree
+The percentage of adults in Georgetown with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.05% of adults in Georgetown have a bachelor's degree or advanced degree.

 The per capita income in Georgetown in 2022 was $29,340, which is lower middle income relative to Illinois and the nation.
 This equates to an annual income of $117,360 for a family of four.
 However, Georgetown contains both very wealthy and poor people as well.